-The tall cabinet to the right of the sinks contains an internal fourplex outlet for plugging in electric appliances like the hair drier and curlers.
+The tall cabinet to the right of the sinks contains an internal fourplex outlet for electric appliances like the hair drier and curlers.
 Since the appliances plug in right in the cabinet where they are stored, there are no more issues with cords running across the sinks and possibly dangling in water.

-The cords store neatly away alongside the appliance in the appliance caddy we bought from The Furniture Guild.
+The cords store neatly away alongside the appliance in an appliance caddy we bought from The Furniture Guild.
 These are more commonly used in beauty salons to store driers and curling irons not in use but work equally well in a home bathroom.